Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/javascript/index.md

 ## Session tracking

-Events triggered within 30 minutes of each other are counted towards the current session.
+Events triggered within 30 minutes of each other count towards the current session.
  The time of the first event marks the start time of a session and the last event triggered marks the end time of a session.
   You can change the session timeout window via the SDK configuration option field `sessionTimeout`.